pcarn/vaccine-watch/README.md

 1. Click the cog on the channel you want to add the notifications to and select `Edit Channel`
 1. Select the `Integrations` tab and click `Create Webhook`
 1. Enter a `Name` and `Channel` you want the webhook to notify and copy the Webhook URL.

+### Microsoft Teams
+1. In the channel where you want to add the incoming webhook, click ... and then Connectors.
+1. Search for Incoming Webhook and click Add.
+1. Give the webhook a name (e.g. Vaccine Watch).
+1. Click Create.
+1. A unique webhook URL will be provided for the channel.

 ### Twitter
 1. Apply for a [Twitter Developer account](https://developer.twitter.com/en/portal/petition/use-case)